Keeeeenan/Nsss/Readme.md

 **See index.html**
 Fairly light implementations.
 For something so simple, i felt there was minimal need for heavy frameworks.
 I noticed the job description mentioned *Handlebars* so i used that to create the table
-I also used *List JS* so that columns could be sortable and to make use of all other goodies you'd want from a table Trusty jQuery still being used
+I also used *List JS* so that columns could be sortable (click on headers) and to make use of all other goodies you'd want from a table
+Trusty jQuery still being used
 Created a extremely basic barebones server to serve the JSON.
 Random values.